-Even today, virus, spyware and other types of malware are still common causes of computer problems, including making your PC run slower.
+Even today, virus, spyware, and other types of malware are still common causes of PC problems, including slowing down your Acer laptop performance.

-What can you do to check whether your Acer laptop is caught?
-The best way is to use a security software to run a full scan.
+How to check whether your Acer laptop has got caught?
+The best way is to run a proper antivirus software to run a full scan.

-Pro tip: when you complete the scan, it’s recommended that you turn off real-time monitoring function as the feature usually tends to consume a decent amount of system resources.
+Pro tip: when you complete the scan using an antivirus program, it’s recommended that you turn off the real-time monitoring function as the feature usually tends to consume a decent amount of system resources.

 2. Too Many Programs Running at Once

-If your Acer is slow at startup, chances are there are quite some auto-runs joining the fun when you boot up the computer.
+If your Acer is slow at startup, chances are there are some auto-run programs or services automatically run in the background when you boot up the computer.

-By disabling or force quitting those suspicious programs/services, your Acer laptop will run faster for sure.
+By disabling or force quitting those suspicious programs/services, your Acer laptop will run faster.